 What if I’m new to HackFests?

 True North HackFest has great opportunities for people that are new to programming.
 In fact, we encourage new programmers to come because hackfests provide an opportunity to gain experience.
 As a new programmer at True North HackFest, you will learn a lot in a short amount of time, be challenged, and build something awesome.

 Programming not your thing?
 That’s fine!
-We encourage graphic designers, marketers, project managers, creative thinkers and problem solvers to participate in True North HackFest.
-The best teams have members with a variety of skillsets.
-Don’t want to hack?
+We encourage graphic designers, marketers, project managers, creative thinkers and problem solvers to participate in True North HackFest Website Challenge.
+The best teams have members with a variety of skill sets.
+Don’t want to be a participant?
 You can help by sponsoring the event.
 You can also spread the word about this event to students, friends, and media.

 Is there a place to sleep?